 By Angela Strzyzewska, Senior Solicitor.

-If you have any questions regarding this update, or if you require support or advice on any other employment law matters, please do not hesitate to contact our team on 0141 331 5150.
+If you have any questions about flexible working, please do not hesitate to call us on 0141 331 5150.